-So, if you are thinking of hardwood flooring, do it.
-Not only does it add character and appeal to your living spaces, it can add value.
-It is also a very durable flooring, typically outliving carpeting and most other flooring surfaces.
+If you are thinking of hardwood flooring, as Nike says, just do it.
+Harwood flooring adds character, appeal and function to your living spaces.
+It can add value.
+Hardwood is also a very durable flooring, typically outliving carpeting and most other flooring surfaces.

 Like any project, if you do a bit of research, take your time and use the proper tools you can do it yourself.
 Read on for an outline and step-by-step discussion on how to install hardwood flooring yourself.
 Enjoy!